ResearchComputing/Documentation/docs/getting_started/logging-in.md

 ## Getting access to CURC resources

 Once you have obtained a CURC account, you can proceed to logging in to CURC resources.
 Users accessing CURC resources will be connected to a login node.
-A login node is an outward-facing node within the Research Computing environment that users can connect to from their local machines.
+A login node is an outward-facing node within the research computing environment that users can connect to from their local machines.
 Once on a login node, users can perform a limited number of tasks:

 + Edit files
 + Transfer data